waleko/PictureCrypt/README.md

 </p>

 ## About
-A simple cross-platform steganography project which hides data in images.
+A simple educational cross-platform steganography project that hides data in images.
 This project is built on [Qt Platform](https://qt.io) using MVC pattern and features GUI and console interface.
 Project repository is available at [GitHub](https://github.com/waleko/PictureCrypt)